Pavlfour/CPP-Bricks-Breaker/README.md

 ---

-You can find the link to the library here 👉https://www.raylib.com/
+You can find the link to the library here. 👉https://www.raylib.com/

 ---

-You also need to have installed this extension in Visual Studio Code👇
+You also need to have installed this extension in Visual Studio Code. 👇
 ![Screenshot 2024-07-25 120409](https://github.com/user-attachments/assets/e067633d-dc1c-4421-ab11-9feae6d8c87a)

 ---